ReproNim/simple_workflow/README.md

 ### Detailed steps for setting up environment

-1. Setup standalone python environment

-At the end of the miniconda install it will ask you to add it to your bash profile.
-If you do not add it, then you will need to make sure the conda binary is in your path.
+Install miniconda if you do not have it.

 For Linux:
 ```bash